 - Up Next: Boeing teams remain focused on work at both KSC and NASA’s Michoud Assembly Facility (MAF) in New Orleans, where preparations continue for future, more complex missions, such as landing humans on the moon.

 - Core Stage 3: All five major sections are structurally complete, with integration of the four articles at MAF finished and major joining operations underway.
-At KSC, the engine section and boat tail have been placed into the Core Stage Vertical Integration Center located in the VAB High Bay 2 for outfitting.
+At KSC, the engine section and boat tail have been placed into the Core Stage Vertical Integration Center, located in the VAB High Bay 2, for outfitting.

 - Core Stage 4: All barrels and domes are complete.
 The engine section was shipped to KSC in September 2024 and moved into the VAB in August.
-Welding of the forward skirt is complete and welding of the LH2 tank is in-work in the Vertical Assembly Center at MAF.
-Structural assembly of the Intertank is complete.
+Welding of the forward skirt is complete and welding of the LH2 tank is in work in the Vertical Assembly Center at MAF.
+Structural assembly of the intertank is complete.

-- Core Stage 5: Welding, major ring machining, and structural assembly of the Intertank and Engine Section has commenced, with parts deliveries well under way.
+- Core Stage 5: Welding, major ring machining and structural assembly of the intertank and engine section has commenced, with parts deliveries well underway.

 - Exploration Upper Stage: The structural test article (STA) and first flight article for the upgraded Exploration Upper Stage are in fabrication at MAF.

-- STA: All major elements are in fabrication, and sub-assembly is complete on the thrust structure.
+- STA: All major elements are in fabrication, and subassembly is complete on the thrust structure.

 By Megan Gessner